BindBC/bindbc-sdl/README.md

 named according to the library name.
 Only the parameterless versions are shown here.
 */
-loadSDLImage();
+if(!loadSDLImage())  { /* handle error */ }
+if(!loadSDLMixer())  { /* handle error */ }
+if(!loadSDLTTF())    { /* handle error */ }
 ```

 Note that all of the `load*` functions will return `false` only if the shared library is not found.
 If any of the functions in the library fail to load, the `load*` functions will _still return true_.
 It's possible for the binding to be compiled for a higher version of a shared library than the version on the user's system, in which case it's still safe to use the library if none of the missing functions are called.

+To determine if any of the symbols failed to load, which usually indicates an version mismatch, use the error handling functions from the `bindbc-loader` package.

 ## The static bindings
 The static bindings do not require a manual load at runtime.
 Instead, they have a link-time dependency on the SDL library and any statellite libraries that are use in the program.
 Either the static libraries or the shared libraries can be used (i.e. to use the shared libraries, link with the import libraries on Windows and directly with the shared libraries elsewhere).
 Enabling the static binding can be done in two ways.